An Example of How to Make Sure Your Last Wishes Are Fulfilled

 Taking Admiration Too Far

-It is one thing to admire a celebrity, but Richard Poncherís last wishes were downright creepy.
+It's one thing to admire a celebrity, but Richard Poncherís last wish was downright creepy.
 While Joe DiMaggio and Marilyn Monroe were divorcing, DiMaggio sold Poncher the crypt directly above the one reserved for Marilyn Monroe at Westwood Village Memorial Park Cemetery in Los Angeles.
 Years later, Poncher reportedly told his wife he wanted to be buried face down over Marilyn Monroe.

 Jack Woodward, a British pub landlord, knew where he wanted to spend eternity.
 His last wish was to be buried in his bar, the Boat Inn, surrounded by regulars.
 When he died in 2008 at age 83, his cremated remains were buried in the bar beneath a flagstone with a plaque which reads: Stand here and have a drink on me.
 Mr. Woodward left very detailed instructions in his will outlining his choice of final resting place.
 He wanted his ashes placed in an oak casket and buried beneath a flagstone near the open fire in the Top Bar of the Boat Inn.